 Benefits of Babywearing

-- Increase breastfeeding success– Able to be skin to skin easily which can increase milk supply.
+Increase breastfeeding success– Able to be skin-to-skin easily, which can increase milk supply.
 Ability to demand feed, which can maintain supply.
 A sling, wrap or carrier can block out excess stimuli for older babies who may be fussy when feeding and can even allow for ‘discreet’ nursing for those wanting it.
-Hands free, on the go feeding can also be perfect for subsequent baby’s, when there isn’t time for long leisurely feeds as there are other siblings to attend to.
+Hands-free, on-the-go feeding can also be perfect for subsequent babies when there isn’t time for long leisurely feeds as there are other siblings to attend to.

-- Promotes baby’s physical development– The stimulation experienced when being worn helps a baby to regulate their own physical responses to stimuli, they are able to see non verbal communication, have their cues read easier and it even exercises their vestibular system which controls balance.
-Baby wearing can also help prevent plagiocephaly (flat head syndrome).
+Promotes baby’s physical development– The stimulation experienced when being worn helps a baby to regulate their own physical responses to stimuli.
+They are able to see nonverbal communication, have their cues read easier, and even exercise their vestibular system, which controls balance.
+Babywearing can also help prevent plagiocephaly (flat head syndrome).

-- Safety- Baby wearing not only ensures physical safety of your baby (crowded or dangerous places, can monitor breathing etc.) but also emotional safety.
+Safety- Babywearing not only ensures the physical safety of your baby (crowded or dangerous places, can monitor breathing etc.) but also emotional safety.

 More on safety